AitonGoldman/PapaScoringSoftware/docs/design/README.md

 - The ability to designate `Event Users` as participating in a specific event
 - The ability to keep scores and ticket purchases seperate between `Events`

-We do this by keeping everything in one postgres database, but keeping event specific information in seperate tables (i.e. there is a `Player` table for PAPA 20 and a seperate `Player` table for Pittsburgh Pinball Open).
+We do this by keeping everything in one postgres database, but keeping event specific information in seperate tables (i.e. there is a `EventPlayer` table for PAPA 20 and a seperate `EventPlayer` table for Pittsburgh Pinball Open).

 Please see the [Database Schema] document for in depth details (DATABASE_SCHEMA_EXPLANATION.md)